MTA Real Estate Department

 Leasing & Sales RFPs

-The MTA Real Estate Department leases, licenses, and occasionally offers for sale, a variety of retail, vacant, and industrial properties.
-The most common bid solicitation process is the Request for Proposals (RFP).
-RFPs are issued by MTA Real Estate in-house staff, and, for select properties, through real estate brokers.
-All RFPs are listed on this website.
+Solicitations for bids are made via Request for Proposals (RFP) issued by MTA staff, and, for select properties, through real estate brokers.
+All Real Estate related RFPs are listed on this website.

 If you have registered, please sign in.